alem-misgana/data-portfolio/data_portfolio/README.md

 ## 📚 Data Source Disclaimer
 The dataset used in this project is a curated version of the Kickstarter Projects dataset provided by **Dataquest**, originally sourced from Kaggle.
 While the dataset comes from Dataquest, all research questions, analysis, and conclusions were developed independently.

-To comply with usage and copyright guidelines, the raw dataset is **not included**; instead, screenshots of queries and results are provided in the `SQL_Kickstarter` folder.
+To comply with usage and copyright guidelines, the raw dataset is **not included**; instead, screenshots of queries and results are provided.

 ---